FAQ Sheet – Admissions

 What if my son’s first language is not English?

 The tests are set in English and as such cannot be translated as part of the test is cognitive understanding of English it would not be possible to mark the tests to the same set of criteria.

 Apply for testing using the common Poole/Bournemouth Grammar form available on the school website or from the school office.

-Apply to the Borough of Poole on the official form or use the on-line facilities through Poole and Parent Support by 31st October 2016.
+o Apply to the Borough of Poole (or your Local Authority if not resident in Poole) on the official form, or use the on-line facilities through Poole and Parent Support by 31st October 2017.
 After that date the application becomes a late entrant and will only be considered after the main application round has been completed.
-Non-Poole residents need to apply to their Local Authority also by the deadline of 31st October 2016.
+Non-Poole residents need to apply to their Local Authority also by the deadline of 31st October 2017.

 When is my son tested?